giulianfrisoni/giulianfrisoni.github.io/index.md

-## Hello i am Giulian i am a Software developer that loves to be challenged by new thecnologies, ideas and projects, i am crypto enthusiast with a love for  a good hike and photography.
+## Hello i am Giulian i am a Software developer that loves to be challenged by new technologies, ideas and projects, i am crypto enthusiast with a love for  a good hike and photography.

 ---